solarsnoop/Epever_Tracer-Monitor-Blynk-MQTT/README.md

 Settings for Arduino IDE see image settings

-Please modify for our IP`S, and keys in that examplefile.
+Please modify for our IP`S, and keys in that example file.

+Any Questions, please request